 Looking at this on paper, it seems trivial.
 However, for me, processing so much transition and hurt in a short span overwhelmed my heart.
 I lost my center.

 I’ve felt like a top spinning off kilter.
-Mr. Muscle has been incredibly supportive and even-natured toward me in spite of my mood swings.
+Dave, my husband, has been incredibly supportive and even-natured toward me in spite of my mood swings.
 There was nothing he could do to help me, I had to find my own way to the true center of gravity.